 We are proud of our reputation within the borough as a 'truly inclusive school' and the support we offer to pupils with SEND here at Meadlands.
-This involves a range of adjustments to provision or interventions to support those experiencing difficulties with maths, literacy, processing, memory, social skills and emotional or behavioural difficulties.
+This involves a range of adjustments to provision or interventions to support those experiencing difficulties with any aspect of their learning or school life, for example speech and language, literacy skills, working memory, or social and emotional understanding.
 We are passionate about intervening early and have strong and effective partnerships with local agencies to ensure our pupils have the support they need, when they need it most.

 Below, you will find links and information regarding some of the main avenues of support locally for parents and families of children with SEND.
 Further detail on the support offered at Meadlands and in the local community can be found in the SEND Information Report, at the bottom of this page.